 CFPPs generate electricity through a series of energy conversion stages: coal is burned in boilers to convert water to high-pressure steam, which is then used to drive a steam turbine to generate electricity.
-Figure 11.1 shows a generalized schematic diagram for a thermal power plant and the associated operations required to run a plant.
+Figure 12.1 shows a generalized schematic diagram for a thermal power plant and the associated operations required to run a plant.

-High-temperature, high-pressure steam is generated in the combustion plant (boiler) and then enters the steam turbine.
+High-temperature, high-pressure steam is generated in the combustion plant (boiler) which then enters the steam turbine.
 At the other end of the steam turbine is the condenser, which is kept at a low temperature and pressure using a cooling agent, usually water.
 Through the steam condensing process, that cooling water is warmed.
-If the cooling system is an open or a once-through system, this warm water is released back to the source water body (such as a river, lake, or marine environment).
-In a closed system, the warm water is cooled by recirculation through cooling towers, lakes, or ponds, where the heat is released into the air through evaporation and/or sensible heat transfer before being used in the cooling process again.
-If a recirculating cooling system is used, only a relatively small amount of makeup water is required to offset the evaporative losses and cooling tower blowdown that must be discharged periodically to control the build-up of solids.
-A recirculating system uses about one twentieth the water of a once-through system9.
+If the cooling system is an open or a once-through system, this warm water is released back to the source water body (such as a river, lake or marine environment).
+In a closed system, the warm water is cooled by recirculation through cooling towers, lakes or ponds, where the heat is released into the air through evaporation and/or sensible heat transfer (e.g., conduction to adjacent soil or air) before being used in the cooling process again.
+If a recirculating cooling system is used, only a relatively small amount of make-up water is required to offset the evaporative losses and cooling tower blowdown, which must be discharged periodically to control the build-up of solids.
+A recirculating system uses about one twentieth the water of a once-through system.
+10